Asymptotically Optimal Knockoff Statistics via the Masked Likelihood Ratio: Main proofs and interpretation

 \subsection{How far from optimality are MLR statistics in finite samples?}

-Our main result (Theorem \ref{thm::avgopt}) shows that MLR statistics \textit{asymptotically} maximize the number of discoveries made by knockoffs.
-However, before rigorously proving Theorem \ref{thm::avgopt}, we give an intuitive argument that even in finite samples, MLR statistics are probably nearly optimal anyways.
+Our main result (Theorem \ref{thm::avgopt}) shows that MLR statistics \textit{asymptotically} maximize the number of discoveries made by knockoffs under $P\bayes$.
+However, before rigorously proving Theorem \ref{thm::avgopt}, we give intuition suggesting that even in finite samples, MLR statistics are probably nearly optimal anyway.

-Recall from Section \ref{subsec::mlr} that in finite samples, MLR statistics (i) maximize $\P(W_j\opt > 0 \mid D)$ for each $j \in [p]$ and (ii) ensure that the absolute values of the feature statistics $\{|W_j\opt|\}_{j=1}^p$ have the same order as the probabilities $\{\P(W_j\opt > 0)\}_{j=1}^p$.
-As discussed previously, this strategy is exactly optimal when the vector of signs $\sign(W\opt)$ are conditionally independent given $D$, but in general, it is possible to exploit conditional dependencies among the coordinates of $\sign(W\opt)$ to slightly improve power.
+Recall from Section \ref{subsec::mlr} that in finite samples, MLR statistics (i) maximize $P\bayes(\MLR_j\uppi > 0 \mid D)$ for each $j \in [p]$ and (ii) ensure that the absolute values of the feature statistics $\{|\MLR_j\uppi|\}_{j=1}^p$ have the same order as the probabilities $\{P\bayes(\MLR_j\uppi > 0)\}_{j=1}^p$.
+As per Proposition \ref{prop::exactopt}, this strategy is exactly optimal when the vector of signs $\sign(\MLR\uppi)$ are conditionally independent given $D$, but in general, it is possible to exploit conditional dependencies among the coordinates of $\sign(\MLR\uppi)$ to slightly improve power.
 However, we argue below that it is challenging to even slightly improve power without unrealistically strong dependencies.

-To see why this is the case, consider a very simple setting with $p=6$ features where we aim to control the FDR at level $q=0.2$, so knockoffs will make discoveries exactly when the first five $W$-statistics with the largest absolute values have positive signs.
-Suppose that $W_1, \dots, W_5 \mid D$ are perfectly correlated and symmetric, so $\P(W_1 > 0 \mid D) = \dots = \P(W_5 > 0 \mid D) = 70\%$, and $W_6 \Perp W_{1:5} \mid D$ satisfies $\P(W_6 > 0 \mid D) = 90\%$.
+To see why this is the case, consider a very simple setting with $p=6$ features and FDR level $q=0.2$, so knockoffs will make discoveries exactly when the first five $W$-statistics with the largest absolute values have positive signs.
+Suppose that $W_1, \dots, W_5 \mid D$ are perfectly correlated and satisfy $P\bayes(W_1 > 0 \mid D) = \dots = P\bayes(W_5 > 0 \mid D) = 70\%$, and $W_6 \Perp W_{1:5} \mid D$ satisfies $P\bayes(W_6 > 0 \mid D) = 90\%$.
 Since $W_6$ has the highest chance of being positive, MLR statistics will assign it the highest absolute value, in which case knockoffs will make discoveries with probability $70\% \cdot 90\% = 63\%$.
-However, in this example, knockoffs will be more powerful if we ensure that $W_1, \dots, W_5$ have the five largest absolute values, since their signs are perfectly correlated and thus $\P(W_1 > 0, \dots, W_5 > 0) = 70\% > 63\%$.\footnote{Note that there is nothing special about positive correlations in this example: one can also find similar examples where negative correlations among $W\opt$ can be prioritized to slightly increase power.}
+However, in this example, knockoffs will be more powerful if we ensure that $W_1, \dots, W_5$ have the five largest absolute values, since their signs are perfectly correlated and thus $P\bayes(W_1 > 0, \dots, W_5 > 0 \mid D) = 70\% > 63\%$.\footnote{Note that there is nothing special about positive correlations in this example: one can also find similar examples where negative correlations among $\MLR\uppi$ can be prioritized to slightly increase power.}